61 Wet and Wild Outdoor Science Experiments and Activities

 28. Count tree rings to explore dendrochronology

-Your students might know you can count tree rings to find out how old the tree is, but do they know why that’s true?
+Your students might know you can count tree rings to find out how old a tree is, but do they know why that’s true?
 Students will undoubtedly get a kick out of exploring dendrochronology.
 (Medium)

-Learn more: Tree Rings at Edventures With Kids
+Learn more: Tree Rings and Dendrochronology

 Clipboard with an All About Birds scavenger hunt worksheet